Kakamotobi/Learned/DSA/06-Sorting-Algorithms.md

 ### Selection Sort
 - **A sorting algorithm where when sorting in ascending order, the lowest value is replaced to be at the front of the array.**
   - Index 0: find the lowest value and replace with the value at index 0.
-  - Index 1 and on: find the lowest value from the target index to the end and replace with the value at the target index.
+  - Index 1 and on: find the lowest value between the target index and the end, then replace it with the value at the target index.
 - Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted position one at a time (sorted data accumulates at the beginning).
   - *Selection Sort is better than Bubble Sort in the scenario when you want to minimize swaps.*
 #### Big O